5G and Huawei

 You seem to be so proud of US democracy but what you’ve done here is of defending US ruling elites’ dictatorship on the international stage.

 Humanity will find a better social system(s) but not at this stage when the Jungle Laws still prevails, so stop pretending you are standing on a moral high ground looking down on savages who do not practice your obsessively believed political and economical models.
-It only makes you look no different from those who enforced their own religious beliefs and social system on the natives in the American continent and Asia Pacific centuries ago.
+It only makes you look no different from those who enforced their own religious beliefs and social system on the natives in the American continent and the Asia Pacific centuries ago.

 Huawei Continues to Lead the 5G Revolution